How Wire Transfers Work: Sending and Receiving Money

 Other Types of Electronic Transfers

 The term wire transfer is often used for various types of electronic transfers.
-Those payments are typically not as instant or safe as bank wire transfers, as described above.
+Those payments are typically not as instant or as safe as bank wire transfers, as described above.
 In fact, almost all payments are electronic these days (even checks get digitized).

 Money Transfer Services

-Western Union money transfers and MoneyGram are sometimes called “wires” and some of those transfers are more or less instant.
+Western Union money transfers and MoneyGram are sometimes called “wires,” and some of those transfers are more or less instant.
 The sender can walk into a retail location with cash, and the recipient can walk out of another outlet with money in just a few minutes.
 However, if you fund those transfers from your bank account, the process will take at least several days.
 And if you use your credit card for a money transfer, you’ll pay extra fees.

 Automated clearing house (ACH) transfers are also different.
 The money moves from bank to bank, but the transfer takes several days, and the payee won’t know for sure if the funds will arrive.
 ACH payments can be reversed, but only in limited circumstances.